The Best Place to Ski in New Zealand

 Best ski destination for families: Cardrona Alpine Resort

 We might be biased, since our team is based in Wanaka, but Cardrona has always been a favourite ski destination of ours.
 From the vast range of beginner/intermediate terrain and the new kid-friendly gondola carriages to the extensive child-care and lesson options, Cardrona just can’t be topped in terms of family-friendly skiing.
-You can read more about the childcare facilities on offer here.

 And Wanaka is a much more laid-back town than Queenstown, which makes it a better choice for families.